Djent-/openrazer-scripts/README.md

 Works with: Deathadder Elite

 Effect: Rebinds the left side buttons to cycle through browser tabs.
 The front button does Ctrl + Tab, the back button does Ctrl + Shift + Tab.
 This does override the default forward/back behavior the buttons have.

+Bugs: Keeps working even after you kill the script?
+Idk sometimes.
+If you start it up multiple times, it will cycle through tabs equal to the number of instances of the script running.
+Makes sense, right?